ROCm/MITuna/README.md

 ```
 ## Code Coverage

-To extract coverage percentage from the underlying code base, do the following:
+To manually extract coverage percentage using the command line:

 ```
 //run the docker image and mount the MITuna repo folder to it from host